Deep-Symmetry/bytefield-svg/README.md

 <a href="http://zulip.com"><img align="right" alt="Zulip logo"
  src="doc/assets/zulip-icon-circle.svg" width="128" height="128"></a>

-Deep Symmetry's projects are generously sponsored with hosting by <a href="https://zulip.com">Zulip</a>, an open-source modern team chat app designed to keep both live and asynchronous conversations organized.
+Deep Symmetry&rsquo;s projects are generously sponsored with hosting by <a href="https://zulip.com">Zulip</a>, an open-source modern team chat app designed to keep both live and asynchronous conversations organized.
 Thanks to them, you can <a href="https://deep-symmetry.zulipchat.com/#narrow/stream/354684-other-projects">chat with our community</a>, ask questions, get inspiration, and share your